skip to content

 • in the case of an emergency (including to carry out urgent repairs or avert danger to life or valuable property)

-• at a time previously arranged with the resident to collect the rent but not more than once every week (if the resident has agreed that the park owner can collect the rent from the rented property)
+• at a time previously arranged with the resident to collect the rent but not more than once a week (if the resident has agreed that the park owner can collect rent from the rented property)

 • for the purpose of reading the relevant meter if the resident is required to pay that utility

-• to carry out necessary repairs or maintenance at a reasonable time giving at least 48 hours written notice
+• to carry out necessary repairs or maintenance at a reasonable time and with at least 48 hours written notice

 • to show the rented property to prospective residents at a reasonable time and on a reasonable number of occasions during the last 14 days of the agreement, after giving reasonable notice to the resident